silverlabs-org/bitcoinsilver_core/doc/README.md

 ### Need Help?

-* See the documentation at the [BitcoinSilver Wiki](https://en.bitcoinsilver.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [BitcoinSilver Readme](https://github.com/MrVistos/bitcoinsilver/) for help and more information.
-* Ask for help on [BitcoinSilver StackExchange](https://bitcoinsilver.stackexchange.com).
+* Ask for help on [BitcoinSilver Discord](https://discord.com/invite/MCGn7dzvgd).
-* Ask for help on #bitcoinsilver on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoinsilver).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building